umalabs/authorization-enhanced-mail-system/README.md

 #### *B. Usability and Privacy*

 &emsp;The resource mailbox is decoupled from the user's email address.
 This separation allows a user with a single email address to use multiple resource mailboxes side by side.
-Therefore, AEMS can keep official, business, personal, and healthcare correspondence separately in designated resource servers.
-Thus, some critical data may never leave its resource server.
+Therefore, AEMS can keep official, business, personal, and healthcare correspondence separately on designated resource servers.
+This principle implies that some critical data stored in this manner never leave its resource server.

 #### *C. Content Repository*

 &emsp;With the capability to create, store, locate, send, receive, and share any content, including documents, images, audios, and videos, the proposed solution can be considered a promising Personal Content Repository.

-## V. Conclusion
+## VI.
+Conclusion

 &emsp;AEMS can play an essential role in communication across various industries in the public and private sectors.